Careers in Vaccine Research

 Both Farson and Dominowski worked in academic and industry labs and had similar observations about the experience.
 They point out that whereas basic vaccine research can be done at university, government, or industry sites, there are some differences in approach in each setting.
 In industry, teams can rely on large budgets, but they may have to adhere to strict timelines; for example, rather than spending the time to develop and set up an assay, the tendency in industry would be to spend the money on an already developed assay kit.
 In a university lab, money tends to be more restrictive, the timelines less strict, and so the lab might develop an in-house assay rather than purchase one.

 The research demands of a company are more focused—if the vaccine does not work, a scientist moves on to another project, whereas an academic lab may have the time to look at the problem in more detail.
-Dominowski thinks that a university setting might provide more freedom to think outside the box—that innovative creativity is almost expected of university scientists.
+Dominowski thinks that a university setting might provide more freedom to think creatively—that innovative creativity is almost expected of university scientists.

 Gavi.
 Accessed 01/10/2018.